- Search The Registry

 The ASALH was dedicated to using education to fend off racist and erroneous ideas about African American life and history.
 Originally run by Woodson and colleagues George Cleveland Hall, Jesse Morrland, Alexander L. Jackson, and James E. Stamps, the ASALH encouraged and supported African American historical research and provided important publication outlets for Black scholars, including the Journal of Negro History, created in 1916, and the popular Negro History Bulletin, founded in 1937.

 Through these publications and other activities, the Association was important in educating whites and influencing public opinion.
-In 1926, Woodson established an annual Negro History Week, devoted to the celebration of Black history and culture.
+In 1926, Woodson established an annual Negro History Week devoted to celebrating black history and culture.
 This happened for seven days in February, the birth month of Abraham Lincoln and Frederick Douglass.
-After Woodson's death in 1950, the leadership of Mary McLeod Bethune and Charles Harris Wesley insured the association's survival.
+After Woodson died in 1950, the leadership of Mary McLeod Bethune and Charles Harris Wesley ensured the association's survival.